chainer/chainer/docs/source/tutorial/recurrentnet.rst

 State is updated at ``foward_one_step``, and the losses are accumulated to ``loss`` variable.
 At each 30 steps, backprop takes place at the accumulated loss.
 Then, the :meth:`~Variable.unchain_backward` method is called, which deletes the computation history backward from the accumulated loss.
-Note that the latest state ``h`` itself is not lost, since above code holds a reference to it.
+Note that the last state of ``model`` is not lost, since the RNNLM instance holds a reference to it.

 The implementation of truncated backprop is simple, and since there is no complicated trick on it, we can generalize this method to different situations.
 For example, we can easily extend the above code to use different schedules between backprop timing and truncation length.